abcdesktopio/docs/opsdocs/docs/4.0/setup/kubernetes_abcdesktop.md

 ### Install using helm

-> Quick installation can be run on Linux or macOS operation system, using helm
+> Quick installation can be run on Linux or macOS operation system, using helm (version > 3)

 ``` bash
 helm repo add abcdesktop https://abcdesktopio.github.io/helm/